 At Beverley Grammar School, any pupil who is not meeting expected progress will be given a wealth of support and it is academy policy that teaching staff, non-teaching staff and governors support pupils eligible for the Pupil Premium and ensure they do not fall behind (or catch up if they are behind when they arrive with us).
-The Senior Leadership’s aim for all students eligible for Pupil Premium is that they perform better than non-pupil premium students nationally.
+The Senior Leadership’s aim for all students eligible for Pupil Premium is that they perform in line with non-pupil premium students nationally.

-In 2017 Pupil Premium students at Beverley Grammar School achieving a grade 5 or above in English and Maths was 54% compared with the National Average of 49% (Non PP).
+In 2017 Pupil Premium students at Beverley Grammar School achieving a grade 5 or above in English and Maths was 54% compared with the National Average of 49% -for non disadvantaged students.